Heritage Tree Details

 Pseudotsuga menziesii

 Between 1949 and 1973, an army of volunteers helped plant an estimated 72 million trees to reforest the Tillamook Burn — one of the largest forest replanting efforts in history.
 Here, in the area of Cedar Creek Flat, the new forest was planted entirely by school children from Tillamook, Forest Grove and Portland.
-Students …
+Students arrived by the busload and were met by foresters who provided Douglas-fir seedlings, tools, and …

 Read More